Naorah/minipills/README.md

 - DONE: 3-pills
 - DONE: Csrf-token for submission
 - DONE: Submission creation

-> CURRENT: Page for Logo submission
+- DONE: Page for Logo submission
+- DONE: improve the logo loading with a new request each time

 > CURRENT: Logo submission current list
+> CURRENT: minipills discord server
+> CURRENT: minipills discord webhook with validated & added icons
+> CURRENT: minipills discord on footer

+- NEXT: Logo only with color

 > ALWAYS CURRENT: Add more logos